 If you prefer to hang your scarves, then this is my favorite way to make them all easily visible and accessible.
 This product uses minimal space, and keeps all your scarves orderly.
 With varying size rings, there is a spot for any size or shape style of scarf.

 The perfect way to keep all your jewelry in one, easily-accessible place, this jewelry armoire is one of my favorite products.
 There is a space for everything.
 Plus it locks, for one extra level of security.
 It hangs on the wall, and uses minimal space.
 With a mirror front, this piece gives you everything you need in jewelry storage.

 When it comes to belts, you really just want easy visibility and easy accessibility.
 While you can always roll your belts and store them in a drawer, these hooks make it easy to grab a single belt, without fumbling through all of your options.

-With shoes I always recommend keeping the box they came in.
-This allows your shoes to be easily stackable, and by facing the label out, you can see which shoes are in which box.
+With shoes Refined recommends keeping the box they came with.
+This allows your shoes to be easily stackable, and by facing the label out they are easily identifiable.
 For shoes with no box, I suggest these shoe organizers.
 They can be reconfigured and allow for easy visibility.

 Congratulations!
 You’ve made it through the hardest part of the Style Success Program.
 Decluttering and organizing your closet is a lot of work.
 But now that you’ve done it, your closet is like a fresh slate, full of possibilities.
 Having a rigid organization system in place will make it easy to keep your space nice and orderly going forward.
 The SOSC system will be helpful as you learn about building outfits in segment three.
 Let’s go!